About ASAPWe protect asylum seekers’ legal rights to food and shelter

 What we do

-We reduce destitution amongst asylum seekers by protecting their legal rights to food and shelter.
-ASAP carries out three types of work:
+We reduce destitution amongst people seeking asylum by protecting their legal rights to food and shelter.
+ASAP does this in three ways:

-1. We offer free, high-quality legal representation and advice to asylum seekers and refused asylum seekers appealing to the Asylum Support Tribunal against the Home Office decisions to refuse or discontinue their housing, financial subsistence, or both.
+1. We offer free, high-quality legal advice to people across the UK who are appealing to the Asylum Support Tribunal against the Home Office's decision to refuse or stop their accommodation or financial support.

 Our vision and values